 - Money raised coming from PTA events which are held in a safe and well-managed way.

-- All PTA profit is spent on improving experiences of students at the High School for Girls.
+- All PTA profit is spent on improving experiences of students at Denmark Road High School.

 - Committee members declare any interests that conflict with the PTA purpose.

-Holding events and dealing with finance means that there are risks to be managed & mitigated.
-The PTA has therefore decided to adopt the following policies & procedures to ensure that our purpose is achieved, namely:
+Holding events and dealing with finance means that there are risks to be managed and mitigated.
+The PTA has therefore decided to adopt the following policies and procedures to ensure that our purpose is achieved, namely: